 Welcome to Anubis

 Anubis is a flexible Policy Enforcement solution that makes easier to reuse security policies across different services, assuming the policies entail the same resource.
 In short we are dealing with policy portability :) What do you mean by that?

 Let's think of a user that register some data in platform A. To control who can access his data he develops a set of policies.
-If he move the data to platform B, most probably he will have to define again the control access policies for that data also in platform B.
+If he moves the data to platform B, most probably he will have to define again the control access policies for that data also in platform B.

 Anubis aims to avoid that :) or at least simplify this as much as possible for the data owner.
 How?
 Leveraging open source solutions (e.g. Envoy, OPA) and reference standards (e.g. W3C WAC, W3C ODRL, OAUTH2).

 Why this project?